Travelling with diabetes? Our handy guide is full of tips to make your next holiday as stress free as possible.

 Travelling with diabetic supplies

 It’s also a good idea to let your doctor know where you are travelling to, as you may need to alter your insulin dosage if you’re crossing time zones.
-And while speaking to your doctor, ask for advice about where you plan to go, as extreme hot or cold climate changes can affect insulin and blood glucose monitors.
+While speaking to your doctor, ask for advice about where you plan to go, as extreme hot or cold climate changes can affect insulin and blood glucose monitors.

 Take a copy of your prescription to help speed up security checks.
 You can request that hand luggage checks are done with a visual inspection rather than an X-ray if you are carrying any equipment that could be damaged by the machine.

-If you use an insulin pump or CGM (Continuous Glucose Monitoring) device, it’s best to call your airline ahead of your flight to check you can take it on board.
+If you use an insulin pump or CGM (Continuous Glucose Monitoring) device, it’s best to call your airline ahead of your flight to check if you can take it on board.
 Some devices have a Wi-Fi function that could affect the flight navigation electronic system – if this can’t be turned off, the cabin crew may refuse to carry it in the cabin.

 Pack an insulin pen or another way of administering insulin in case you have to remove your pump for the flight.
 You can request that security do a hand wand inspection at the airport, as devices are fine to go through the metal detectors but should be kept away from the X-ray machines.
-Companies such as Medtronic make cards with pump and CGM information on that can be given to security and cabin crew to help them understand your needs.
+Companies such as Medtronic make cards with pump and CGM information on, so that can be given to security and cabin crew to help them understand your needs.

 Taking insulin needles on a plane